 The study found that microplastic concentrations of 10 micrograms per milliliter could damage cell viability.
 And concentrations of 20 micrograms per milliliter could generate an allergic reaction.

 The researchers also compared the concentrations that damaged the cells with those that humans could reasonably ingest.
-They looked at three previous studies conducted by Danopoulos and the research team Human Health and Emerging Environmental Contaminants of the University of Hull, which counted microplastics in drinking water, seafood and cooking salt.
+They looked at three previous studies conducted by Danopoulos and the research team Human Health and Emerging Environmental Contaminants from the University of Hull, who counted microplastics in drinking water, seafood and table salt.

-"Our research shows that we are ingesting microplastics at levels consistent with the harmful effects on cells.
-In many cases these effects are the trigger for disease," Danopoulos said in the news release.
+“Our research shows that we are ingesting microplastics at levels consistent with harmful effects on cells.
+In many cases these effects are the triggering event of diseases,” Danopoulos said in the press release.

 Microplastics and cell damage, what you need to understand